dcotecnologia/confset/README.md

   end
 end

-Config.setup do |config|
+Confset.setup do |config|
   config.validation_contract = ConfigContract.new
 end
 ```

-The above example adds a rule to ensure the `email` is valid by matching it against the provided regular expression.
+The above example adds a rule to ensure the `email` is valid by matching
+it against the provided regular expression.

 Check [dry-validation](https://github.com/dry-rb/dry-validation) for more details.